Extreme Weather

 - If BOM website at 6am indicates that the expected temperature for the day is 37° or higher, all GDTA/GWTC run matches, both junior and seniors are cancelled.

-- If matches are in progress and the temperature is thought to have risen to 38° or above (36° for juniors), a venue coordinator, club or team captain/manager is responsible to access this website: http://www.bom.gov.au/products/IDS65004.shtml , and to read the apparent temperature [AT] at West Terrace.
-If:-
+- If matches are in progress and the temperature is thought to have risen to 37° or above, a venue coordinator, club or team captain/manager is responsible to access this website: http://www.bom.gov.au/products/IDS65004.shtml , and to read the apparent temperature [AT] at West Terrace.
+If that temperature shows 37° or higher matches are suspended until conditions ease and agreement is reached to continue or to abandon the match.

 - In the case of thunderstorms and lightning, players should move away from the court and seek shelter when the time between a lightning flash and thunder is less than 30 seconds.
 Play can resume when the threat has passed, eg when the time between lightning flash and thunder is greater than 30 seconds.